rubymonsters/speakerinnen_liste/CONTRIBUTING.md

 4.a) With a **Mac**: Install [elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/setup.html) - we use version 2.4.
 If you are on a Mac and use homebrew and have any issues to install the old version (which is 'keg only'), try ```brew link —force elasticsearch@2.4``` to make elasticsearch run.

-4.b) With a **ubuntu** you follow that guide to install [elasticseach 2.4.5](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-elasticsearch-on-ubuntu-16-04)
+4.b) With a **ubuntu** you follow that guide to install [elasticseach 2.4.5](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-elasticsearch-on-ubuntu-16-04) PAY ATTENION TO THE VERSION!

-you also need to export:
+you also need to export that variable in the terminal window and start elasticsearch befoer running the tests:
 ```
-TEST_CLUSTER_COMMAND=./tmp/elasticsearch-2.4.5/bin/elasticsearch
+export TEST_CLUSTER_COMMAND=./tmp/elasticsearch-2.4.5/bin/elasticsearch
 sudo service elasticsearch start
 ```